d1ddle/NSPGui/README.md

 Visual Studio VB.NET 4.7.0 framework
 Program tested in Windows only.
 Test files dumped using Atmosphere CFW, nxdumptool and Hekate.

+**Head to the _Releases_ page to download the latest build.**

 ## Release 1.2.0.0